Review of: Capital One Investing

 Since Capital One has acquired Capital One Investing, they have made some incremental updates.
 If you are an existing Capital One customer, you might be more inclined to use their service.
 Their iPad app is a welcomed improvement for investors who like to trade on mobile devices.
 Capital One Investing has improved their research offerings, though I personally prefer using a more in depth third-party service.

 Advanced traders might get frustrated with their service.
 There are very few tools for options traders.
-More than likely you would want to look at other brokers such as: OptionsHouse.

 For beginning investors looking for the same easy-to-use interface Betterment is a better fit.
 Not only is Betterment lower in overall annual fees, but it also does what most investors fail at when using a traditional broker — create a good asset allocation mix for your portfolio.